 I also lead workshops and consult with companies and individuals who want to learn how to over-perform without overworking.

 I was born in California, but grew up all over the world.
-My father is a historian, and I spent years of my childhood in Brazil.
+My father was an historian, and I spent years of my childhood in Brazil.

 I received my B.A. and Ph.D. in history of science from the University of Pennsylvania.
 I also studied corporate planning with Russell Ackoff and the Social Systems Sciences group at the Wharton School.
 So my current work blends these two worlds.